 a.
-With the display reading "OFF" , press O ( "START/STOP") for a few seconds.
+With the display reading "OFF" , press O ("START/STOP") for a few seconds.
 OFF b.
-To change the language, press or then press INITIAL PROGRAMMING SELECT LANGUAGE ENGLISH ENGLISH Blinks c.
-Enter the default password by pressing, in order, the INITIAL PROGRAMMING ENTER PASSWORD: If the entered password is wrong the display will show, for 3 seconds: Then the controller will go back to step c.
-INITIAL PROGRAMMING WRONG PASSWORD TRY AGAIN TRY AGAIN Blinks NOTE: If a wrong password is introduced three times the During the password typing, button can be used to controller will go into " OFF ' o delete one or more charac ' state. d.
-If you do not wish to change the password, press ENTER To change the default password, press or or for "YES" then press INITIAL PROGRAMMING CHANGE PASSWORD?
-NO The password will always be a combination of three of the soft HARD SHOCK OF CONCUMPTION ("SOFT", "HARD", "Type the new password, then press Be sure to remember the new password and keep a reco ne six available cycles: "SHOCK", "DEF", "UV", "HE ord of it in a safe place.
-AT PROBE"). e.
-To change the year, press or then press INITIAL PROGRAMMING SET YEAR 2006 2006(year) Blinks f.
+To change the language, press or then INITIAL PROGRAMMING SELECT LANGUAGE ENGLISH ENGLISH Blinks c.
+Enter the default password by pressing, in order, the INITIAL PROGRAMMING ENTER PASSWORD: If the entered password is wrong the display will show, for 3 seconds: INITIAL PROGRAMMING Then the controller will go back to step c.
+WRONG PASSWORD TRY AGAIN TRY AGAIN Blinks controller will go into " OFF ' o delete one or more charac d.
+If you do not wish to change the password, press INITIAL PROGRAMMING To change the default password, press or or CHANGE PASSWORD?
+NO for "YES" then press The password will always be a combination of three of the six available cycles: Type the new password, then press U .
+Be sure to remember the new password and keep a rec ord of it in a safe place. $\mathbf{\nabla}$ INITIAL PROGRAMMING e.
+To change the year, press or V then press SET YEAR 2006 2006(year) Blinks f.
 To change the month, press or then INITIAL PROGRAMMING SET MONTH 07 07(month) Blinks g.
 To set the day, press or then press INITIAL PROGRAMMING SET DAY 03 03(day) Blinks h.
-To set the hour, press or (be sure to continue to press the buttons until the hour and "AM" INITIAL PROGRAMMING SET TIME 10:25 AM 10(hours) Blinks or " PM" show correctly) then press Dinito i.
-To set the minutes, press or then press INITIAL PROGRAMMING SET TIME 10:25 AM 25(minutes) Blinks j.
-To change the number of probes, press or or then press then press.
-INITIAL PROGRAMMING AIR PROBES NUMBER?
-1 1 Blinks The high air alarm temperature should be left at 140 °F. However, if a change is desired: k.
-To change the temperature, press or or then press INITIAL PROGRAMMING HIGH AIR ALARM 140 °F 140 Blinks The low air alarm temperature should be left at -35 °F .
-However, if a change is desired: I. To change the temperature, press or or or then press the press or INITIAL PROGRAMMING LOW AIR ALARM -35 °F -35 Blinks m.
-To change the number of probes, press or then press then press only one food probe INITIAL PROGRAMMING FOOD PROBES NUMBER?
-1 1 Blinks be used with these models. newever, a maximum of 4 p The high food alarm temperature should be left at 180 °F. However, to make a change: n.
-To change the temperature, press or or then press INITIAL PROGRAMMING HIGH FOOD ALARM 180 °F 180 Blinks a.
+To set the hour, press O or V (be sure to INITIAL PROGRAMMING continue to press the buttons until the hour and "AM" SET TIME 10:25 AM 10(hours) or " PM " show correctly) then press Blinks i.
+To set the minutes, press \mathbf{O} or $\mathbf{\nabla}$ then press INITIAL PROGRAMMING SET TIME 10:25 AM 25(minutes) Blinks INITIAL PROGRAMMING j.
+To change the number of probes, press or AIR PROBES NUMBER?
+1 1 Blinks The high air alarm temperature should be left at 140 °F. However, if a change is desired: INITIAL PROGRAMMING k.
+To change the temperature, press O or V HIGH AIR ALARM 140 °F 140 Blinks then press The low air alarm temperature should be left at -35 °F .
+However, if a change is desired: INITIAL PROGRAMMING I. To change the temperature, press O or V LOW AIR ALARM -35 °F -35 Blinks then press - 35° F for shock freezers (AP24BCF300-3, AP40BCF450-3) - 5° F for blast chillers (AP24BC250-3, AP40BC350-3) $\mathbf{\wedge}$ INITIAL PROGRAMMING m.
+To change the number of probes, press or then press then press.
+FOOD PROBES NUMBER?
+1 1 Blinks NOTE: Standard configuration has only one food probe. be used with these models.
+However, a maximum of 4 p orobes can The high food alarm temperature should be left at 180 °F. However, to make a change: n.
+To change the temperature, press or or INITIAL PROGRAMMING 180 Blinks then press 180 °F · · a.
 With the display reading "OFF" , press OFF b.
 Enter the password (see page 14), then press PARAM.
 PROGRAMMING ENTER PASSWORD